 For the first time, THE BIG PICNIC will be catered by our Private Sushi Chefs with a new Blossom Bento which is now available for advance reservations.
 There will also be a couple of food trucks or you can bring your own picnic lunch to enjoy while you safely reconnect with us in nature and make some new friends.
 You’ll be able to relax under cherry blossoms right in the heart of the city in the Yaletown neighbourhood while enjoying a superb line-up of local talent on the Cherry Jam Stage as well as a variety of fun and interactive arts activities and workshops.
 And the whole event starts at 10am with a free outdoor yoga class led by Carolyn Anne Budgell!

-This year the Festival will celebrate the 2021 Winning Haiku with a Haiku Installation as part of THE BIG PICNIC with our Squamish, Musqueam, and Tsleil-Waututh nations.
+This year the Festival will celebrate the 2021 Winning Haiku with the 2022 Haiku Installation as part of THE BIG PICNIC with our Squamish, Musqueam, and Tsleil-Waututh nations.
 The intent of this installation is to connect the poems to the cherry tree and provide a unique way to experience and honour these winning haiku while featuring the work of three First Nations artists.
 The installation will be located at the North West entrance to David Lam Park amongst a beautiful display of cherry blossoms.

 Everyone is Welcome!

 Engage in best blossom photo ops ever, origami, monoprinting, drawing, and painting cherry blossoms, and new fun games.
 View our drone film project In Full Bloom in the Translink Reconnect bus.